WilliamPasternak/bread/README.md

 ## How It's Made:

-**Tech used:** Bootstrap, EJS, CSS, JavaScript, Node.js, Express, Mongoose, Cloudinary
+**Tech used:** Bootstrap, EJS, CSS, JavaScript, Node.js, Express, Mongoose, Cloudinary, Passport.js

 This is a full stack web application in which the user can
 - Create an account which is handled by Passport.js